Parenting is one of the hardest yet most fulfilling jobs in the world. But the less prepared you are when you become a parent, the harder it will be.

 You could say that my financial situation as a young adult started off with a disadvantage: I became a teen mom.
+I joined the ranks of the 4.7 percent of all moms in the U.S. who became parents in their teens.
 While most people my age were getting credit card offers in the mail, I was living at home with my son and feeling broke.

 Luckily, I realized that custom-designed nurseries and name-brand baby gear weren’t necessary to raise a happy child.
 I focused on bonding with my son, making him feel loved, and enjoying the first few months of motherhood.

-Becoming a parent at such a young age also pushed me to get my finances in order.
+Becoming a parent at such a young age was a wake-up call on many levels.
+It also pushed me to get my finances in order.
 Otherwise, I’d suffer the consequences.

 Instead I moved to the boonies and attended a state college in a more rural area.
 I was able to get a spacious one-bedroom apartment for the same price as a studio in Chicago.
 My apartment was incredibly basic, but it was home.